Ooscaar/TMA/eBPF_code/README.md

 sudo ./testenv/testenv.sh --legacy-ip setup --name veth
 ```

-How to give Internet access to the machine:
+How to give Internet access to the machine (*change wlp4s0 for your interface name*):
 * From the main Machine:
 ```
 sudo iptables -A FORWARD -i wlp4s0 -o veth -j ACCEPT